cgerman7x/bq-ingestion/README.md

 # bq-ingestion
-POC about BigQuery ingestion that generates pub/sub messages that are consumed by an Apache Beam job that generates output AVRO files in different folders based on their AVRO schema.
+POC about BigQuery ingestion that generates messages using the local pub/sub emulator that are consumed by an Apache Beam job that writes output AVRO files in different folders based on their AVRO schema.

-It creates a pub/sub topic and subscription.
-All pub/sub messages are created with a <b>schema_id</b> attribute that specified the schema version used to generate the AVRO encoded payload.
+It creates a pub/sub topic and subscription as first step.
+Then, all pub/sub messages are created with a <b>schema_id</b> attribute that specified the schema version used to generate the AVRO encoded payload.
+The important concept here is that the schema is always embedded in the message and in the output AVRO file.

 Custom ext_message_id and ext_message_time are also attached as pub/sub attributes.